Are energy prices going down?

 This will again have an unwanted impact on energy bills.

-What can you do to protect yourself against energy bill increases?
+How to protect yourself against energy bill increases

 There are a few ways to protect yourself against energy bill increases.